Text edited 2.9. 14:30: term spesifications & text fluency.

 Employers should actively monitor the workplace for signs of harassment and intervene with any harassment on their own initiative.
 Harassment can also be prevented, for example by establishing a code of conduct that outlines the standards of good behaviour at work and by making sure that everyone in the workplace is aware that harassment is systematically addressed.

-Based on the survey, the situation of non-binary people and gender minorities at work is significantly weaker than that of men or women.
+Based on the survey, harassment climate at work for people of other gender and gender minorities is more worrisome than for men or women.
 Respondents who belong to sexual or gender minorities experience more harassment and are also less confident that their employer would address harassment.
 Similar results were also found in a study by UN Women Finland (in Finnish).

 In the open answers, the situation of LGBTQIA+ minorities and the difficulty of intervening in incidents are described as follows, for example: